mariobox/Hugo-Source/content/post/minimalhugo.md

 <pre><code>hugo</code></pre>

 You are now ready to upload or git push your site to your web hosting service.
+Your site files will be in a folder called /public.

 -----